AP-Lab-Sessions/2023-project-yousmii/README.md

 You can easily change to this screen by pressing "Left Alt + F2" for a loss, and "Left Alt + F3" for a win.
 This was done for presentation purposes. :)

+## Extra Features

+- There is a SETTINGS.hpp file where you can define your preferred framerate.
+Currently, it is set to 165.
+- DEFINITIONS.hpp contains a lot of definitions that can be changed to your liking.
+For example, the dimensions of the level, the size of the tiles, the size of the window, etc. Please refrain from changing these values though...
+- HOWEVER, please note that changing the dimensions of the level will require you to change the level files as well.
+- view/COLORS.hpp contains all the colors used in the game.
+You can change these to your liking.
+This doesnt change the colors of the sprites